 A pub next to a canal basin is not a conventional place for a stop mid-ski, but the good thing about rollerskiing is that it is a very social activity.
 Everyone chats about their plans for the winter season, their training for an hour race or a rollerskiing location where they found that elusive 'perfect' skiing surface.

-Despite being a fairly unknown activity outside of the winter sports world or the military who use rollerskiing to train for military skiing fitness, there are a wide choice of rollerskiing clubs around the country from London to Scotland and many have good inter-club relations.
+Despite being a fairly unknown activity outside of the winter sports world or the military who use rollerskiing to train for military skiing fitness, there is a wide choice of rollerskiing clubs around the country from London to Scotland and many have good inter-club relations.
 On our Chester tour, there were several members from the Yorkshire Dales XC Ski Club and others who had travelled from around the North West.